deepakuniyaliit/hacktoberfest2021/README.md

 ## You are invited to make changes in this repository, we will accept your pull request if you fulfill all the basic criterias of program writing as listed below:
 ---

+- Refer to contibution.md for rules to contribute.

 - A valid pull request is one that is accepted by the maintainer of the project you submit it to.

 - A pull request is considered approved once it has an overall approving review from maintainers, or has been merged by maintainers, or has been given the 'hacktoberfest-accepted' label.